Shopify/restyle/README.md

 ### Defining Your Theme

 Any project using this library should have a global theme object.
 It specifies set values for spacing, colors, breakpoints, and more.
-These values are made available to Restyle components that include the corresponding [style function](#style-functions), so that you can for example write `backgroundColor="cardPrimary"` to use the named color from your theme.
+These values are made available to Restyle components that include the corresponding [Restyle function](#restyle-functions), so that you can for example write `backgroundColor="cardPrimary"` to use the named color from your theme.

 Below is an example of how a basic theme could look.
 Make sure to read the sections below for more details on how to set up your different theme values.